 Truck side guards are vehicle-based safety devices designed to keep pedestrians, bicyclists, and motorcyclists from being run over by a large truck’s rear wheels in a side-impact collision.

-Volpe is advancing this technology’s adoption in the United States by conducting research and partnering with public- and private-sector fleets to help deploy side guards and other technologies that address the deadliest road crashes: those between large trucks and pedestrians or bicyclists.
+The U.S. DOT Volpe Center is advancing this technology’s adoption in the United States by conducting research and partnering with public- and private-sector fleets to help deploy side guards and other technologies that address the deadliest road crashes: those between large trucks and pedestrians or bicyclists.

-Volpe is also building a national network of early adopters in the area of truck side guards and other truck safety technologies related to pedestrians, bicyclists, and motorcyclists—known as vulnerable road users.
+The U.S. DOT Volpe Center is also building a national network of early adopters in the area of truck side guards and other truck safety technologies related to pedestrians, bicyclists, and motorcyclists—known as vulnerable road users.

 This page is intended to offer general knowledge and resources for municipalities as well as private-sector businesses that are seeking information or considering adopting this technology.